getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 1. **Build the Project:**
    - Go to `File -> Build Settings` and configure the build settings for your platform (e.g., Windows, macOS).
    - Click "Build and Run" to compile the project.
+   - You can also compile the SDK using Visual Studio for a more detailed build process.

 2. **Check for Errors:**
    - After the build completes, check the Unity console for any errors or warnings.
 Ensure there are no critical issues that would prevent the project from running.